hapijs/hapi.dev/static/lib/tutorials/en_US/expresstohapi.md

 ### <a name="creating" ></a> Creating a Plugin

-As you know, you can write you own middleware in Express.
+As you know, you can write your own middleware in Express.
 The same is true with hapi plugins.
 A plugin is an object with with required `name` and `register` properties.
 The `register` property is a function with the signature of `async function (server, option)`.
 Lets look at how to create a basic plugin:

 Express:
 ```js